sevenwiki/sevenmark/README.md

 1. Fork the repository
 2. Create a feature branch
-3. Follow the established parser implementation patterns (see CLAUDE.md)
+3. Follow the established parser implementation patterns
 4. Add tests for new functionality
 5. Submit a pull request

 ---

 <div align="center">
-<b>Made with ♥️ and lots of ☕ by levish (Levi Lim) & Community</b>
+<b>Made with ♥️ and lots of ☕ by SevenWiki Team & Community</b>
 </div>